zavoloklom/dnd-flavored-markdown/content/en.md

 > The long voyage is behind you.
 For weeks you kept a course for Karthal to fulfill Jared’s last wish: his ashes must
 > rest in his hometown.
 But you learned unexpectedly that sea travel to Karthal has been cut off.
 You plan to put in at
-> the small coastal town of San-Soprigal and continue overland.
+> the small coastal town of San Soprigal and continue overland.

 As the party nears town, memories surface.
 Ask the players to briefly describe how their characters met each other—and how they met Jared.